Skip to content

 Susan Binnie is an independent scholar living in Toronto.
 She was formerly a professor at the University of Ottawa and was also a visiting fellow at the Centre of Criminology, University of Toronto.
 She has published on parole and legal history.
 She will be continuing her involvement with the Osgoode Society as the co-editor of Volume V of the Canadian State Trials series.

-Chapters in Osgoode Society Books
+Osgoode Society Books by Susan Binnie

 ‘Maintaining Order on the Pacific Railway: The Peace Preservation Act, 1869-85,’ in Susan Binnie and J. Barry Wright, eds., Canadian State Trials Volume 3: Political Trials and Security Measures, 1840-1914 (Toronto: Osgoode Society and University of Toronto Press, 2009), pp. 204-255.